A visual evoked potential test (VEP) measures electrical activity in the brain when a person is exposed to brief visual stimuli.

 - Test vision in children and adults who are unable to read eye charts

-- Look for evidence of optic nerve damage, tumors or neuritis
+- Look for signs of optic nerve damage, tumors, or neuritis

 What to Expect